ashleyh859/ashleyh859/README.md

 # 👋 About Me

 Hi!
 I'm Ashley!
-I am a *rising sophomore at Cornell University* studying **Information Science with a Concentration in Data Science**.
+I am a * sophomore at Cornell University* studying **Information Science with a Concentration in Data Science**.
 Ever since my first data analytics internship this summer, I have been deeply fascinated by *data analytics*, so I am on a *self-learning journey* to develop more of these skills. 😄

 ## 🔍 Skills:
 - *Cleaning* and *querying* data using **Microsoft SQL** for generating insightful reports for data analysis 📊